Franky-cc/backend-challenge/README.md

 ```

-Now, you are setup to run all the tests.
+Now, you are set up to run all the tests.
 Run in the terminal:
 ```
 npm run testAPI
 ```
-This command will initialize the test, and will create a report.html in the reports folder of the project.
+This command will initialize all the test, and will create a report.html in the reports folder of the project.
 A report is also included if you don't want to run all the tests.

 Finally, to run the test that creates several tasks from a csv file, just run in the terminal:
 ```
 npm run test-several-tasks
 ```
 An html report named SeveralTasksReport.html will be created in the reports folder.
+To visualize the report just drag & drop the html file on chrome and enjoy!